Remembering Zbigniew Brzezinski (1928–2017)

 Professor Brzezinski also delivered an annual lecture that always drew audiences numbering in the hundreds.
 He is remembered at Johns Hopkins SAIS not only for his legacy as a leading statesman, strategic thinker, and scholar but also as an extraordinary teacher who was dedicated to educating the next generation of leaders in world affairs.

-James Mann is an author who has written a series of award-winning books about American foreign policy and about China.
+James Mann is a Senior Fellow at the Foreign Policy Institute of the Johns Hopkins University School of Advanced international Studies (SAIS).
+As an author, Mann has written a series of award-winning books about American foreign policy and about China.
 He is also a former newspaper reporter, foreign correspondent, and columnist who wrote for the Los Angeles Times for more than twenty years.
 His best-known work is Rise of the Vulcans: A History of Bush’s War Cabinet (2004).
 The pathbreaking book served as the primary source for accounts about the careers and ideas of Vice President Cheney and his associates.
 Another of his books is The Rebellion of Ronald Reagan: A History of the End of the Cold War (2010).
 He has also written three books about America’s relationship with China, including Beijing Jeep: A Case Study of Western Business in China (1997), About Face: A History of America’s Curious Relationship with China, from Nixon to Clinton (2000), and The China Fantasy: Why Capitalism Will Not Bring Democracy to China (2008), in addition to many others on a variety of topics.